holendro/holendro-webpage/content/project/example-external-project.md

 date = "2016-04-27"

 # Project title.
-title = "External Project"
+title = "Externally Funded"

 # Project summary to display on homepage.
-summary = "An example of linking directly to an external project website using `external_link`."
+summary = "This project is funded ....."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "boards.jpg"